TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-Note-6-Pro.md

 ## What is buggy in Phh-Treble

 - Notification LED sometimes remains active (especially when rebooting)
+- Tapping on the fingerprint sensor triggers an event which "clicks" on the first available action of the opened application (third-party fixes available)

 ## What wasn't tested in Phh-Treble